Cooperative Hardware-Prompt Learning for Snapshot Compressive Imaging: Method

-Compared with FedAvg, FedHP adopts the hardware-conditioned prompt to explicitly align the input data representation and handles the data distribution shift attributing to the coded aperture inconsistency (\texttt{hardware shaking}) or coded aperture distribution discrepancy (\texttt{manufacturing discrepancy}), as introduced in Section~\ref{subsec: fed in HSI}.
+Compared with FedAvg, FedHP adopts the hardware prompt to explicitly align the input data representation and handle the distribution shift attributing to the coded aperture inconsistency or coded aperture distribution discrepancy.